2023 Guide to Double Glazed Patio Doors for Your Home

 French doors swing out of the way when opened, and Bifold door panels stack to the sides out of the way when opened, giving almost 100% clear entry for both designs.

-French doors struggle with larger openings because the maximum width of each door is going to hit a manageable limit in terms of practicality and design.
+French doors may sometimes struggle with larger openings because the maximum width of each door is going to hit a manageable limit in terms of practicality and design.
 It’s going to be very awkward to open and close a single swinging door that is more than 1000mm wide.
 So that means they will probably work best in openings up to around 2 metres or so.
 To cope with wider openings, you will need to add side panels.

 For sliding or Bifold patio doors, there is no specific limit to how wide an opening you can use them in.
 It’s simply a matter of using more panels to cover the width available.